ClimateImpactLab/cilresearch-deployments/daskhub/README.md

 First, you need to ensure that you have `argocd` CLI installed and configured for the cluster.
 If you open a terminal and type `argocd app list` you should see an updated list of live deployments.

-Deploy daskhub fresh with `argocd`, automated syncing and pruning with:
+Deploy daskhub fresh with `argocd` with:

 ```bash
 argocd app create daskhub \